MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-1n-relationships-solution-explorer.md

 While [viewing entity relationships](#view-entity-relationships), select the entity relationship you want to delete and click the ![Delete command](media/delete.gif) command.

-Deleteing the relationship will delete the lookup field on the related entity.
+Deleting the relationship will delete the lookup field on the related entity.

 > [!NOTE]
 > You will not be able to delete a relationship that has dependencies.
 For example, if you have added the lookup field to a form for the related entity, you must remove the field from the form before you delete the relationship.